ArtifexSoftware/mupdf/docs/reference/javascript/types/StructuredText.rst

 	Each match in the result is an array containing one or more Quads that cover the matching text.

 	:param string needle: The text to search for.
 	:param number maxHits: Maximum number of hits to return.
+Default 500.

 	:returns: Array of Array of `Quad`